rwbl/domoticz-homeautomation-workbook/src/README.md

 ### Python
 The files with extension _.py_ are function specific.
-Example: The files starting with _sql-_ are Python test scrpts for SQL operations.
+Example: The files starting with _sql-_ are Python test scripts for SQL operations.
+The files with extension _.python_event_ are Automation Events.
+The files with extension _.plugin_ are plugins using the Domoticy Python Plugin Framework.

 ### RaspberryMatic
 The files with extension _.script_ are RaspMatic scripts used in various function and chapter "Explore RaspberryMatic".